And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 You bet.

-I was actually there on two thousand uh on September eleventh, two thousand one.
+I was actually there on September 11, 2001.

 And it's just not true that all these people are each other's throats.

-I mean, one of the worst things for a Muslim is to be called is to be deemed a bad Muslim.
+I mean, one of the worst things for a Muslim is to be called, is to be deemed a bad Muslim.

 They want freedom.